nuscien/trivial/docs/console/line/README.md

 }
 ```

-And you can also read the password into a `SecureString` with the optional text mask.
+And we can also read password into a `SecureString` with the optional text mask.
+It also support to remove the last input by `BACKSPACE` key and clear by `DELETE` key.

 ```csharp
 var Main(string[] args)